-I am a PhD student in the department of Politics and International Relations at the University of Edinburgh.
-My research explores the relationship between humanitarianism and settler colonialism using Palestine/Israel as a case study.
+I am a PhD candidate in the department of Politics and International Relations at the University of Edinburgh.
+My research explores the historical and contemporary intersection of humanitarianism with the Israeli settler colonial project.

 Dr. Nicola Perugini; Dr. Nida Alahmad.